ilmenit/CC65-Advanced-Optimizations/README.md

 ### Compilation

-To compile the program we can use following command line:
+To compile the program we can use the following command line:

 ```bash
 cl65 -t atari -o game.xex game.c